turingschool/career-development-curriculum/module_four/negotiations.md

     * Using "we" shows that this is a joint effort
     * Not an aggressive move -- "close the gap" instead of "I need this"
     * Don't mention another company or their offer -- that becomes aggressive.
 Tech industry is small, and companies talk.
 Don't give them a bad impression; plus, you don't know what's happening behind the scenes

+    -You should give reasons; if you ask for something without a reason, you come across as greedy/needy; if you're going to negotiate beyond salary, trade for something; if you want more benefits, give an idea why or trade something for it; if you want extra time off, what could you give back instead of time off?
+If salary is not where you want it to be, get signing bonus; especially if benefits don't kick in for 90 days (you have family, etc.) if you get a cash bonus up-front, it'll be taxed -- take taxes into consideration; because it's a one-time payment, companies are usually fine;

+    -Depending on what's important to you, it will affect how you talk about it; give more details about what you value; "I want to continue growing and learning while I'm there, would you consider giving a professional development stipend?"

+    "Will you reimburse IRS-approved relocation expenses?"
+They can get a tax write-off; get a list of what's reimbursable.

+    -PTO; if PTO is important, you need to be able to explain why personal rest time is important without sounding "lazy" or that work is a burden; you can emphasize travel/family/what you would trade for it

+    -Working remotely -- is that something that's part of the company culture?
+If they allow for it, how much will they allow?
+Will they reimburse internet at home?
+Probably not, but if I'm in the metro area, will you reimburse co-working space?
+You could mention working with clients, other teammates, for a selling point; Could ask for remote at all

+    -Commute/transportation costs; could discuss that but it has to be company-wide, they might not change the rules for you

+    "If you can do this, then I'm on board."

 ### I Do: Negotiation Demo
 -Evaluate multiple offers